 - Learn about other cool growing tools

-Estimated Cost: $613 plus the cost of seeds
+Estimated Cost for EVERYTHING: $613 plus the cost of seeds

 Carbon filter and fan (how to cool tent, remove humidity, and stop smells)